craigiansmith/craigiansmith.github.io/_drafts/set-up-a-HTTPS-server.md

 title: Set up an HTTPS Server
 ---
 # Set up an HTTPS Server
 This is a quick how-to about setting up a HTTPS server for SSL connections utilising the free certbot tool by the Electronic Frontier Foundation.
-You should be able to follow this guide as is if using nginx as your webserver on a ubuntu machine.
+You should be able to follow this guide as is if using nginx as your webserver to serve PHP7 from a ubuntu machine.
 I make no claims or guarantees about the security, usefulness or reliability of the guide, it is merely what worked for me and could be a useful starting point.

 The starting point for this guide is that you have nginx installed on a ubuntu machine and that you are serving a website through a custom domain.
 Then you are ready to serve your website securely using encryption.
 Let's get started.